Do you love to travel? Me too. Have you asked yourself WHY?

 5. Be grateful.

-Just as you point out the wonders around you when you are visiting a new destination, try pointing out the wonders around your children on a regular basis.
+Just as you notice the wonders around you when you are visiting a new destination, try pointing out the wonders around your children on a regular basis.

 I have started an experiment this year.
 I expanded my gratitude journal to include my daughters’ entries too.